© 1997-2019 Jerry Emanuelson

 A very important warning: Of the needle phobics that I hear from, many of them have waited until they have what I call end-stage needle phobia, meaning that they have a treatable condition that has become very serious or life-threatening.
 Needle phobia can be overcome at any stage, but this end-stage needle phobia presents special difficulties because of all of the other issues that a person is facing.
 Overcoming needle phobia is much easier when you are otherwise in a healthy condition.

 If your doctor does not take your needle phobia seriously, it is critically important that you find another doctor.
 If you don't make a considerable effort to find a doctor who is at least somewhat understanding toward needle phobics, then you may become one of those unfortunate individuals with end-stage needle phobia.

 There are more products on the market for treating needle phobia now than ever before.
 Unfortunately, most of the products are marketed in such a way that they are often extremely difficult for the needle phobic patient to obtain.
-I am working to try to overcome this inexcusable condition, which leaves millions of needle phobics without medical care while relatively inexpensive products are available that could help them to overcome needle phobia.
+I have tried to overcome this situation in the past, which leaves millions of needle phobics without medical care while relatively inexpensive products are available that could help them to overcome needle phobia.

 Cases of needle phobia that are a sub-type of blood-injury-injection phobia are recognized by medical scientists who have studied this issue as being intrinsically different from other phobias in very important and fundamental ways.

 It is not unusual for those with the blood-injury-injection phobia to experience either fainting or near-fainting when merely discussing needle procedures, or when listening to a discussion of needle procedures, or while watching someone else (even a pet) undergo a needle procedure.
 (For this reason, I try to be very careful of what I write on this page.
 It is also the reason that this page consists of mostly text, with few images.)